Pemi Valley Bluegrass Festival - Sugar Shack Campground in Thornton

 Pemi 2014 is taking shape.
 There's lots of great music coming down the pike for every Bluegrass flavor and plenty of Festival improvements in store for you.

-We are improving our Sugar Shack Campground amenities with the addition of portable hot showers and onsite potable water.
 More than 6 hours of additional music have been added to the schedule.
 We are also working to improve online ticketing to include Festival admission as well as campsite selection.

 Tony Watts' Pemi Bluegrass University will return this year, bring your instruments and make your plans reservations for this year's sessions, 2014 details will be forthcoming.